shayan-taheri/sqlinstaller/README.md

 * __Appendix A: Configuration File Reference__
 * __Appendix B: Adding/Customizing Data Providers__

 # Chapter 1 – Development

-## Database Version Management

 First, you should break down your database into its component pieces (tables, views, etc.) and place them into your source code repository.
 The preferred breakdown is a file-per-object.
 You wouldn't create one large C# source file with all of your classes would you?
 Most development